SEO Basics

 • Ensure that your page titles are unique.

-A screenshot of the page title of a website
+the page title of a website in a browser tab

 This is the description you will find for your page link on the search results.
 This is also the blurb you will see in link previews while social sharing.